quarkly/developer-docs/docs/tutorials/make-a-staff-files.md

 ---
 id: make-a-staff-files
-title: Make a Staff Files (with Airtable)
+title: Make a Staff File (with Airtable)
-sidebar_label: Make a Staff Files (with Airtable)
+sidebar_label: Make a Staff File (with Airtable)
 ---

 import YouTube from "../../src/components/YouTube";